-The City has adopted Government Accounting Standards Board Statement 45 which requires governmental agencies to change their accounting for Other Post-Employment Benefits ("OPEB") from pay-as-you-go to an accrual basis.
+The City has adopted Government Accounting Standards Board Statement 75 which requires governmental agencies to change their accounting for Other Post-Employment Benefits ("OPEB") from pay-as-you-go to an accrual basis.

-See Note 13 of the City's Comprehensive Annual Financial Report attached to this Official Statement as APPENDIX B for information about the City's OPEB liabilities.
+See Appendix B, Note 3 for information about the City's OPEB liabilities.

 City of Berkeley Fire Employees Retiree Health Plan.
 The FRFH is a single-employer defined benefit medical plan.
 To be eligible for benefits, sworn Fire employees must retire from the City on or after July 1, 1997, be vested in a PERS pension, and retire from the City on or after age 50.
 Benefits commence immediately upon retirement.
 Benefits are payable for the retiree's lifetime and continue for his or her covered spouse's/domestic partner's lifetime.
 The amount the City contributes toward the Fire Employees Retiree Health Plan is 4.5% per year regardless of the amount of increase in the underlying premium rate.
-The establishment and amendments of benefit provisions are negotiated between the employee bargaining units and the City Labor Negotiating Team and are approved by the City Manager and City Council.
-As of July 1, 2018, there were 128 active employees, 43 retirees deferred and 59 retirees receiving benefits.
+The establishment and amendments of benefit provisions are negotiated between the employee bargaining units and the City Labor Negotiating Team, and are approved by the City Manager and City Council.
+As of June 30, 2021, there were 124 active employees, 65 retirees deferred and 30 retirees receiving benefits.